Weak independence of events and the converse of the Borel--Cantelli Lemma: Proofs and examples

 First we will show that if $\Cov(I_i,I_j)\leq 0$ for all $i,j\geq 1$, then in fact

 The case, when the covariance condition is false for some pairs of events, will be dealt later.
 Notice, however, that the conclusion is stronger than required.

 With the now stronger condition, we can now state simple upper bounds for the variance of $S_n$ and $X_n$.
-Since we will need this in a later proof as well, we state this as a lemma. \begin{lemma} \end{lemma} \begin{proof}
+Since we will need this in a later proof as well, we state this as a lemma. \begin{lemma} Suppose $\Cov(I_i,I_j)\leq 0$ for all $i,j\geq 1$.
+Then